 - Tulips

-This way, you can enjoy a green environment without worrying
+This way you can enjoy a green environment without worrying about your cat's safety.

-The following websites sell special cat-friendly plant
+The following websites sell special cat-friendly

-boxes:
+plant boxes:

 www.plantje.nl

-See here the link to
+See here the link to their

-their pet-friendly plants
+pet-friendly plants

-www.sprinklr.co– See here the link to
+www.sprinklr.co – See here the link to their pet-friendly

-their pet-friendly plants
+plants

 Make it interesting:

-Toys and scratching posts:
+Toys and Cat trees:

 Learning and setting boundaries:

-go.
-This takes some practice, but it can help keep cats away from fragile
+can help keep cats away from vulnerable plants.

 Protect the plant:

-help keep cats away.
-Cover the soil in your plant pots with small rocks or
+Regularly caring for plants not only benefits their growth but can also help keep cats away.
+Cover the soil in your plant pots with small stones or shells to prevent your cat from digging the soil out of the pot.

-Vomiting
+- Vomiting

 What to do in case of poisoning?

-- Try to find out which plant your cat ate.
-If you are not sure, take a piece of the plant with you or take a photo for the vet.
+- Try to find out which plant your cat has eaten.
+If you are not sure, take a piece of the plant with you or

-Contact your vet immediately, the sooner the cat can be treated the better.
+take a photo for the veterinarian. - Contact your veterinarian immediately; the sooner the cat can be treated, the better.

-Follow the vet's advice carefully!
+- Follow the veterinarian's advice carefully!

 The Balance Found: Cats and Plants in Harmony